-We teach them how to read, write, cook and clean, hoping that they will be able to become independent.
+We teach them how to read, write, cook, and clean, hoping that they will be able to become independent.

-Teaching them about God and His attributes, teaching them how to read Qur’an and telling them the Hadiths of the Prophet (SAW).
+Teaching them about God and His attributes, teaching them how to read the Qur’an, and telling them about the Hadiths of the Prophet (SAW).

 The Other Teachers

 I personally have very fond memories of the madrassah.

 It was a place I went to and enjoyed hanging out with my friends and learning.